SEC proposes to simplify reporting, auditing requirements

 The SEC said the registered offering reform proposal, if it were to be adopted, would be the most significant modernization of the registered offering framework in more than 20 years.
 Under the proposal, more public companies would be able to conduct shelf offerings, enabling faster access to the public capital markets, regardless of the company's public float.

-The proposal would maintain parity between certain Form N-2 filers and operating companies across registration, offering, and communication provisions, and access to broad-based advertising for certain non-variable annuity insurance products would be expanded.
+The proposal would also maintain parity between certain Form N-2 filers and operating companies across registration, offering, and communication provisions, and access to broad-based advertising for certain non-variable annuity insurance products would be expanded.

 Other facets of the registration process would also be streamlined under the proposal, such as the ability to incorporate information by reference into Form S-1.